atlarge-research/quantifying-api-design/README.md

 - Run `./download-traces.sh`.
 This will download all required traces from Zenodo and copy them to the relevant directories for experiments.
 - Setup a python 3.11 virtual environment.
 Install dependencies using `pip install -r plot/script/requirements.txt`.
 - Use `./run-experiments.sh` to run the simulations and plot the results.
-- Figure 7 is `plot/output/migrations-results-packing-azure.pdf`.
+- Figure 7 in the paper is `plot/output/migrations-results-packing-azure.pdf`.
 Figure 8 is `plot/output/migrations-results-totaltime-azure.pdf`.
 Figure 10 is `plot/output/metadata-results-ibm.pdf`.

 ## Getting Started